happylife24/bakery-webpage/README.md

 # technical-documentation-page

-I created an app page functionally with Html and CSS.
+I created Bakery homepage functionally with Html and CSS.